zikula/core/docs/Content/Blocks.md

 currentMenu: content-blocks
 ---
 # Blocks
+Zikula now includes the StaticContentModule as a Value-Added extension in Core-3.1.0.
-Standard blocks exist in Zikula to create and display basic content.
+With this, standard blocks exist in Zikula to create and display basic content.
  - HTML Block
  - Text Block
  - Xslt Block
  - File Include Block

-**New in Core 3.1.0 - Template Block**
+ - **New in Core 3.1.0 - Template Block**

 ## HTML Block
 Renders and displays basic HTML content.